WATCH: Mayor Michael Victorino provides latest updates from Maui County

-After a day with no new cases of COVID-19 in the county, Mayor Michael Victorino held a news conference to discuss the latest from Maui County.
+After two new cases of COVID-19 were reported in Maui County, Mayor Michael Victorino held a news conference to discuss the latest.

 Watch the briefing in the video below: